Saldenisov/thesis-Bordeaux/README.md

-# thesis-Bordeaux
+# Bordeaux University Ph.D.
+Thesis Template
-Ph.D. thesis template (LaTeX) with respect to University of Bordeaux rules
+Ph.D. thesis template (LaTeX) with respect to the University of Bordeaux rules

 This thesis template was done in 2013-2015 according to the rules of Université de Bordeaux.
 It can be compiled with two different chains: